timbray/quamina/README.md

 func (m *Matcher) MatchesForJSONEvent(event []byte) ([]X, error)
 ```

-The `event` argument must be a JSON object.
+The `event` argument must be a JSON object encoded in
+correct UTF-8.
 It would be
 easy to extend Matcher to handle other data formats; see the
 `Flattener` interface and its implementation in `FJ`.

-The `error` return value is nil unless there was a syntax
+The `error` return value is nil unless there was an
 error in the event JSON.

 The `[]X` return slice may be empty if none of the patterns